PLA-AP/PLA/README.md

 ### **Minimal Working Example**

 **Model Demonstrated**: This minimal working example focuses on the RF fingerprinting model, **which uses ANOVA for feature selection and Random Forest (RnF) as the classifier**.
 This combination has been identified as the most performant in our evaluations.
-When running the `RF_Fingerprint.py` script with its default settings, **Scenario 1** is applied.
+When running the `RF_Fingerprint1.py` script with its default settings, **Scenario 1** is applied automatically.

 **Expected Output**: When you run the `RF_Fingerprint.py` script with the default settings, you will obtain the following performance metrics:
   - **TDR (True Detection Rate)** for authorized nodes.